hammady/butt/README.md

 device = 1 # device id
 dev_name = USB Audio Device: - (hw:2,0) [ALSA] # device name
 ```

+Other settings can be passed as environment variables, see the run section below.

 ### Build